VladimirMakaev/cqrs-journey-doc/Journey_00_Preface.markdown

 should be.
 We needed to select an appropriate domain for the RI.

-We engaged with the community and our advisory board to help us choose a domain that would showcase as many of the features and concepts of CQRS as possible.
+We engaged with the community and our advisory board to help us choose a domain that would enable us to highlight as many of the features and concepts of CQRS as possible.
 To help us to select between our candidate domains we used criteria in the following list.
 The domain selected should be:

 * **Non-trivial.** The domain must be complex enough to exhibit real problems, but at the same time common enough for most people to